AntonioVdlC/html-template-tag/README.md

 	"
 */
 ```

 > NB: The formating of the string literal is kept.

+### Interpolation inside URI attributes

+To avoid XSS attacks, this package removes all interpolation instide URI attributes ([more info](https://cheatsheetseries.owasp.org/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.html)).
+This package also ensures that interpolations inside attributes are properly escaped.

 ## License

 MIT

 ## Thanks

 The code for this module has been heavily inspired on [Axel Rauschmayer's post on HTML templating with ES6 template strings](http://www.2ality.com/2015/01/template-strings-html.html) and [Stefan Bieschewski's comment](http://www.2ality.com/2015/01/template-strings-html.html#comment-2078932192).